What We Learned from Matthew Lesko’s Free Money Tips??????

 - 5. Use rebates – Many items you buy will offer a rebate.
 Some mobile coupons apps, like Ibotta and Checkout51 let you cash in those rebate offers.
 Also, the Walmart app has a similar feature.
 Upload a photo of your receipt and if someone purchases it for a cheaper price, you will receive the difference as a rebate.

 These are just a few free money tips for earning some extra cash.
 Among which, saving is always an interesting way.
-We developed this widget with Fiona to make it clearer:

 Be wary of scams